-- Damage assessment reports identify affected geographic area(s) which contribute to the estimated time of restoration baseline projection. - Normal resources and processes for support to impacted areas for power restoration may not be enough due to the severity and duration of the outage and extent of the damage. - Natural and man-made emergencies, such as facility or infrastructure fire(s) may necessitate the utilization of local fire service resources. - Fire events may present issues that require a response by law enforcement, fire departments, electric and water/wastewater utilities, public health authorities, and environmental protection agencies.
+- Damage assessment(s) determines the impact and magnitude of damages and should be conducted within a reasonable timeline. - Damage assessment reports identify affected geographic area(s) which contribute to the estimated time of restoration baseline projection. - Normal resources and processes for support to impacted areas for power restoration may not be enough due to the severity and duration of the outage and extent of the damage. - Natural and man-made emergencies, such as facility or infrastructure fire(s) may necessitate the utilization of local fire service resources. - Fire events may present issues that require a response by law enforcement, fire departments, electric and water/wastewater utilities, public health authorities, and environmental protection agencies.
 In these cases, effective interagency coordination utilizing the National Incident Management System (NIMS)/Incident Command System (ICS) is essential.